 Want more gluten-free dessert recipes? explore all of my desserts here.

 Gluten-free, refined sugar-free

-- 4 large or 6-7 small plums, pitted and sliced
+- 4 large or 6-7 small plums, pitted, sliced in half, and quartered

 - 3 large pasture-raised eggs